Vinnie Johnson

-Vincent Johnson (born September 1, 1956), is an American former professional basketball player and a key player as sixth man for the Detroit Pistons during the team's National Basketball Association (NBA) championships of 1989 and 1990.
+Vincent Johnson (born September 1, 1956) is an American former professional basketball player and a key player as sixth man for the Detroit Pistons during the team's National Basketball Association (NBA) championships of 1989 and 1990.
 He was nicknamed "the Microwave" in the NBA for his ability to score quickly off the bench.
+He also played for the Seattle SuperSonics and San Antonio Spurs.

 College basketball career

 Johnson began his collegiate basketball career in 1975 at McLennan Community College in Waco, Texas.
-He was a star there for two years, leading the team to the NJCAA national tournament in the 1976-77 season while averaging 29 points per game and being named a junior college All-American.
+He was a star there for two years, leading the team to the NJCAA national tournament in the 1976–77 season while averaging 29 points per game and being named a junior college All-American.

-Johnson transferred across town to attend Baylor University for the 1977–78 and 1978-79 seasons.
+Johnson transferred across town to attend Baylor University for the 1977–78 and 1978–79 seasons.
 One of the most prolific scorers in Baylor basketball history, Johnson averaged 24.1 points per game in his two seasons in Waco.
 A two-time All-American, Johnson is the school record-holder in points-per-game average, ranks 15th in career points, and third in career assists average at Baylor.
 He was named All-SWC in both 1978 and 1979.
 Johnson also holds the Baylor record for most points scored in a game with 50 against TCU in 1979.